Autodesk/bionano-wetLabAccelerator/README.md

 ### TODO

 - pipette steps
-  - passage of form in
+  - verify mix
+  - do transfer

+- thermocycle step

 - support high level ordering API

+- enable deletion / duplication of steps

+- enable addition of arbitrary instructions in protocol
   - scaffolds for each instruction? or just add required for templates?

-- Protocol UI
-  - refs need to be converted to class from JSON for within directive
-  - adding instructions
-  - sorting instructions
+- enable sorting of steps (ui-sortable is easy)

-- verify mix template
+- fix tx-well blur issue

 #### Pretty + Nice features